jeffThompson/PhysicalComputing/Week02_LEDs/Code/03-RGB_LED.md

 ### CHALLENGES

-1. Use a color picker online and set the colors to something more pleasing
+1. Use a [color picker](https://color.adobe.com/create/color-wheel) online and set the colors in your code to something more pleasing
 2. Try changing the LED's brightness value and see the range it's capable of.
-Can you make it change brightness in the while-loop instead?
+Can you make it change brightness in the while-loop instead of just at the beginning?